-Why Westelaken Rules by Chris Worden
+Why Westelaken Rules – By Chris Worden

 In terms of overall feel, the ground Westelaken is treading is a sort of weird country terrain that is hard to map in detail, so I’ll try to keep it vague: the Westelaken vibe is, in my opinion, very October/November.
 Sonically, I’d say their colour palette is “deep autumn,” but please do not quote me on that, as I don’t actually know what the hell I’m talking about in that regard.
 It just sounds right when I say it out loud: “Westelaken?
 Oh, yeah… deep autumn.
 No doubt whatsoever.
 I say this with absolute certainty.”
 It seems good.
 It feels correct.

-I suppose I could be a little more precise in discussing what I like about them, though – talk about the lyrics and music a bit more, etc. In that vein, I’ll say that I am generally pretty hard to please where lyrics are concerned, but surely none who listen could deny the plain fact that they know how to turn a phrase or two over at Westelaken.
+I suppose I could be a little more precise in discussing what I like about them, though – talk about the lyrics and music a bit more, etc. In that vein, I’ll say that I AM generally pretty hard to please where lyrics are concerned, but surely none who listen could deny the plain fact that they know how to turn a phrase or two over at Westelaken.
 I think it would even be fair to call the lyrics “evocative.”
 Same with the music, for that matter.
 They really do build an atmosphere.
 That’s how I settled on the whole “deep autumn” thing I said above, actually – it’s just that classic “deep autumn”* atmosphere.

 If you want to check my math and see if you get the same vibe I think I’m getting, you could start with a tune of theirs by the name of “There, Theresa.”
-I’ve listened to that one enough times that I am not willing to specify the actual number here because I think it might be unacceptably high.
+I’ve listened to that one enough times that I AM not willing to specify the actual number here because I think it might be unacceptably high.
 It’s very good – good enough to warrant [redacted] listens.
-I think it’s among my very favourite songs by any Toronto band in recent memory.
+I think it’s Among my very favourite songs by any Toronto band in recent memory.
 Keep in mind that they have a good deal of variation in their sound, though.
 You’ll want to take a few other songs for a test run to get a real feel for what you might see at the show.
 Sometimes, I even feel like they occupy a point precisely halfway between Handsome Ned and Swell Maps.
 That’s a fabulous place to be.

 You know, this is the third one of these I’ve written for Kazoo!.
 The other two were about artists I knew quite well.
 Westelaken, though… well, I still don’t know a whole lot about Westelaken.
 Very mysterious to me, these Westelaken fellers.
 That’s part of the reason that this write-up is the way it is, I guess.
-Heck, until performing on a bill with them this past July, I didn’t know of them at all.
+Heck, until performing on a bill with them in July 2019, I didn’t know of them at all.
 All I know now is that they’re from Toronto, they’re a delight, and they seem to be playing a bit more frequently than they were (?), which is good news!
 When I saw them play, they made a real impression on me, and they’ll do the same for you if you catch them at Kazoo!.